-- 11.1 The players shall take no action that will bring the game of shogi into disrepute. - 11.2 During play the players are forbidden to make use of any notes, sources of information, advice, to analyse on another shogiboard or to use any shogi engine. - 11.3 No analysis of ongoing games is allowed in the playing area (but it is recommended to quietly analyse the just finished game with an opponent).
-Players who have finished their games shall be considered to be spectators to the other games rather than players. - 11.4 It is forbidden to distract or annoy the opponent in any manner whatsoever. - 11.5 Both players and spectators should turn off the sounds in mobile phones (and other electronic devices). - 11.6 Infraction of any part of the above Articles may lead to penalties in accordance with Article 13.4.
+11.1 The players shall take no action that will bring the game of shogi into disrepute.

+11.2 During play the players are forbidden to make use of any notes, sources of information, advice, to analyse on another shogiboard or to use any shogi engine.

+11.3 No analysis of ongoing games is allowed in the playing area (but it is recommended to quietly analyse the just finished game with an opponent).
+Players who have finished their games shall be considered to be spectators to the other games rather than players.

+11.5 It is forbidden to distract or annoy the opponent in any manner whatsoever.

+11.6 Both players and spectators should turn off the sounds in mobile phones (and other electronic devices).

+11.7 People who registered to a tournament and who didn't join his table to play a round of that tournament, are considered as no-show players.
+Excluded from this definition are players joining a group tournament (like swiss, mac-mahon...) who have informed the referee and the organizer of their absence to a round, before the setup of that said round.
+By extension, players registered to a knock-out tournament are expected to join every round of that tournament, including play-offs if there are, unless they have informed the organizer early enough before the start of round 1 that they won't be able to join.

+11.8 In case of no-show according to the definition of article 11.7, a player will get a loss of ELO points equivalents to that which he would have suffered by losing a game against someone with the same ELO than himself.
+In case the competition he was expected to join is a major knock-out tournament like for instance European Shogi Championship, the player will be subject of a ban to the next edition of the same tournament as additional penalty for lack of sportsmanship.
+If the origin of this no-show would be related to a sudden health issue, it will be up to the referee to decide if these sanctions should be lifted exceptionally.

+11.9 Infraction of any part of the above Articles may lead to penalties in accordance with Article 13.4.